Sign In Register

 Safety Score

-Schoharie has an average annual temperature of 48°F (9°C).
+Schoharie experiences four distinct seasons with an average annual temperature of 48°F (9°C).
 Winters average 23°F in January while summers reach 72°F in July.
-Annual precipitation is 42.5 inches.
+The area gets 246 sunny days per year, above the national average.
+Annual precipitation totals 42.5 inches.
 Air quality is rated Good with a median AQI of 36.
+The city sits at an elevation of 594 feet.

 Temperature